UCLALibrary/prl-harvester/README.md

-# Vert.x Template
+# PRL Harvester

-This is a Vert.x template that can be customized for a new project.
+OAI-PMH harvester for the Pacific Rim Library.

 ## Running in Development